pointwise/GlyphClientPython/README.rst

 GlyphAPI object
 ~~~~~~~~~~~~~~~

-GlyphAPI extends the GlyphClient functionality by providing the
+GlyphAPI extends the GlyphClient functionality by providing the transparent
-transparent access needed to make Glyph calls in a very Pythonic manner.
+access needed to make Glyph calls in a very Pythonic manner.
+A GlyphAPI object
-A GlyphAPI object should only be created by a connected GlyphClient
+should never be constructed directly, and only be created by a connected
-object.
-Connections to multiple Pointwise servers are possible, and all
+GlyphClient object.
+Connections to multiple Pointwise servers are possible, and
-Glyph actions invoked within the context of a GlyphAPI are done so on
+all Glyph actions invoked within the context of a GlyphAPI are done so on the
-the associated server connection.
+associated server connection.

 Example: